lvjiaxuan/github-action-templates/README.md

 ### Ways of defining the user's email, which is required

 1. A hard code of inputs.
 Recommend using GitHub's [noreply email](https://github.com/settings/emails).
-2. If no inputs, detect `vars.ACTOR_EMAIL` by default.
-Reference to actions secrets and variables :point_right: https://github.com/{actor}/{repo}/settings/secrets/actions
+2. If no inputs, auto-detect `vars.ACTOR_EMAIL` by default.
+Reference to actions secrets and variables :point_right: https://github.com/{actor}/{repo}/settings/secrets/actions .

 > [!TIP]
 > :point_right: [cron syntax help](https://crontab.guru/examples.html)